madhavmehndiratta/blog/_posts/2020-04-27-lazysysadmin-1-walkthrough.md

 keywords: lazysysadmin walkthrough, vulnhub, lazysysadmin writeup, lazysysadmin vulnhub walkthrough, infosec articles
 ---

 Today we will be doing LazySysAdmin from Vulnhub.
 An easy boot2root machine created by 'Togie Mcdogie'.
 The machine truly stands up to its name.
 This machine was configured by a lazy system administrator and thus, one clear thing to be looking for is a misconfigured system.
-Lets dive in!
+Let's dive in!

 We begin our reconnaissance by running a port scan with Nmap, checking default scripts.